 Controversies

-- Scrutiny over ties to finance, private equity, and tech investors given his personal wealth
+- Periodic scrutiny over ties to finance, private equity, and tech sectors given his wealth and donor profile.

 Top Donors